 Future posts will provide more information on protecting and archiving your records.

 I just sent my first 1000 slides for scanning and will let you know how this ScanCafe test group turns out.
-At .27 cents per slide it still adds up to $300 investment.
-That is not chump change when I 1,000's of slides yet to go!
+At .27 cents per slide, it still adds up to $300 investment.
+That is not chump change when I have 1,000's of slides yet to go!